 Now let’s get to the part that’s usually of the greatest interest for most Amazon sellers: How much will you have to pay for the product sourcing services?

-It’s not possible to give an exact percentage figure here because it depends on the order quantity, order frequency and order value.
+This pricing model depends on order quantity, order frequency and order value.
 Usually the commission percentage is between 2 and 10 percent, often around 6%.
 The smaller your order, the higher will be the commission fee.

 A simple example: